Sustainable Solutions Lab | Office of Sustainability | The University of Vermont(title)

 head shot of person

-Erin is pursuing a bachelor's in forestry with a focus on sustainable landscapes, highlighting the interconnections between nature, human cultivation and design.
-Their work focuses on mapping and analyzing UVM's landscapes and making suggestions on how to reduce emissions from lawn equipment and increase pollinator habitat, to forward the goals set by the Comprehensive Sustainability Plan.
+Erin graduated with a bachelor's degree in forestry with a focus on sustainable landscapes, highlighting the interconnections between nature, human cultivation and design.
+They now work as an ecological landscape consultant with the Association to Preserve Cape Cod.
+Erin's work at the SSL focused on mapping and analyzing UVM's landscapes and making suggestions on how to reduce emissions from lawn equipment and increase pollinator habitat, to forward the goals set by the Comprehensive Sustainability Plan.
 They've spent many summers learning about the natural growing habits of pollinator plants in the fields of Hudson Valley, New York and all throughout the forests of Vermont.
-This background knowledge in combination with their experience in the landscape maintenance field will ensure their recommendations are ecologically sound and resilient in the face of a changing future.
-This semester you'll probably find Erin pacing out swaths of lawn or reviewing gardens around campus to help make these spaces pleasing for all who dwell here.